Jonelle Bradshaw de Hernandez, M.S., Ph.D.

 Memberships

-• National Deep Inference Fabric Scientific Advisory Group- NSF Supported
+• National Deep Inference Fabric Scientific Advisory Group — NSF Supported

-• Thinkery Museum Board President-Elect
+• Thinkery Museum Board President

 • Cornell University Board of Trustees Nominations Committee, Chair